MiraGeoscience/geoh5py/README.rst

 languages supported by Thrift.
 You can then use the client in your custom code to communicate with the GeoH5 server.

+For specifications of the GeoH5 file format, see :file:`doc/GeoH5.textile`.

 .. highlight:: console

 Setup for development